DisCoTec/discotec.github.io/2025/README.md

 [DisCoTec](/) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)) and the European Association for Programming Languages and Systems ([EAPLS](https://eapls.org)).

-DisCoTec 2025 will take place in [Lille, France](venue), 9th-13th of June, 2025, hosted by
+DisCoTec 2025 will take place in [Lille, France](venue), June 9-13, 2025, hosted by

 ## Quick Links
 * [Venue](#venue)